algolia/docsearch-scraper/README.md

 - `git clone git@github.com:algolia/documentation-scraper.git`
 - `cd documentation-scraper`
 - `pip install -r requirements.txt`
+- Download geckodriver from https://github.com/mozilla/geckodriver/releases, extract it
+- rename the `geckodriver` executable to `wires` and make it accessible in the path
 - Depending on what you want to do you might also need to install **docker**, especially to run tests.

 ### Set up DocSearch